Richard Westall

-Richard Westall (2 January 1765 - 4 December 1836) was an English painter and illustrator of portraits, historical and literary events, best known for his portraits of Byron.
+Richard Westall (2 January 1765 - 4 December 1836) was an English painter and illustrator of portraits, historical and literary events, today best known for his portraits of Byron.
 He was also Queen Victoria's drawing master.

+His attempts to introduce heroic and patriotic subjects to the English watercolour tradition were a failure even in his own lifetime, after an initial period of success.
+But his works were widely reproduced as prints.